 Getting up and running with RMagick on Mac OS X.

-Update: Check out this great installation script by Solomon White if you are running Snow Leopard.
-It worked perfect here.
+Update: Check this installation script by Solomon White if you are running Snow Leopard.
+It worked perfectly.

 ImageMagick is a command line utility to convert, edit and compose images that is typically used in combination with a programming language.
 The Ruby interface is called RMagick.
 The RMagick interface makes image editing in Ruby painless, if you get it installed that is.
-GraphicsMagick is another image editor that can be used in combination with RMagick but I didn't look into that.
+GraphicsMagick is another image editor that can be used in combination with RMagick but I didn’t investigate.

-There are numerous ways to get ImageMagick and RMagic installed on Mac OS X and I don't even remember all the different ways I tried but the following method seems to work.
-MacPorts may install versions of the software that are out-of-date, so check this first if that's an important issue for you.
+There are numerous ways to get ImageMagick and RMagick installed on Mac OS X and, I don’t even remember all the different ways I tried but the following method seems to work.
+MacPorts may install versions of the software that are out-of-date, so check this first if that’s critical for you.